FranciscoOssian/FranciscoOssian/README.md

 Currently working as a Front-end web developer, having an experience with React.js and Next.js, but also having a personal experience as a fullstack developing authoring projects.

-I worked on the development of a RESTfull API in partnership with UECE, IFCE and Multilaser.
-Where I had a huge development experience, working with business rules, systems design, technologies like node.js (where I had my first contact with it).